hyperledger/iroha-rfcs/000-config-overhaul.md

 **Deliverables**:

 - Fully implemented configuration for Iroha 2 according to the reference.
+- A functional migration tool capable of converting older configurations to the new format.
 - Comprehensive tests showcasing the configuration's functionality and adherence to the reference.

 **Potential Risks**: